microsoft/InsiderDevTour18-MR/README.md

 -	Confirm the floor is in a natural location and everything looks ok.
 If not, the best thing to do is run Setup in the Mixed Reality Portal again and re-run in Unity
 -	Open the Demo Start scene from the Scenes folder in the Project panel and don’t save changes from the previous scene
 -	Click the Game tab next to the Scene tab, make sure the Maximize On Play button is on, this will maximize the 3D view on screen when we show the scene in the headset.
 Select the Scene tab again so this tab is displayed
+- For the 4th demo (HoloLens) there are several options but we recommend pre-recording a video with the HoloLens using the app **before** the session.
+Real-time streaming of the HoloLens can be tricky and delayed around 5 seconds.
+There is a backup HoloLens demo video on the Teams site for this session.
+Feel free to use that.
+If you want to record your own video, export the Unity project with the scene Demo 4 End set as the startup scene.
+Deploy to the HoloLens from Visual Studio and then capture the video and have it ready to play at the end of demo 4.

 ## Demo 1: Get Started
 ### Unity Overview